VroDukh/Reservation-System-Python/README.md

 Description:

-Developed a user-friendly bus e-ticket reservation system using Python and a MySQL database.
+Developed a user-friendly bus e-ticket reservation system using Python and MySQL database.

 Implemented functionalities for adding, deleting, and updating reservations.